imarc/padstone/README.md

 Destroy local environment:

     # CAUTION!
 This will destroy all data volumes, such as the database and uploads!
+    # DO NOT RUN THIS UNLESS YOU ARE SURE ALL PERSISTANT DATA CAN BE DELETED
     docker-compose down -v

 Changelog